Rolls-Royce Silver Spirit: Silver Dawn

 The Silver Dawn is a special edition of the Silver Spur III with several additional options, such as Electronic Traction Assistance System and rear seat heaters.
-The radiator height is reduced by 2 in and the size of the Spirit of Ecstasy was reduced by 20 percent.
+The radiator height is reduced by 2 in and the size of the Spirit of Ecstasy was reduced by 20 per cent.
 The new front was later inherited by the Mark IV series.
 This model appeared one year earlier on the American market before becoming available to the rest of the world.

 Mark IV

-Designed in the autumn of 1992, the New Silver Spirit/New Silver Spur was the final revision of the Silver Spirit and Silver Spur, introduced late in 1995 as a 1996-year model.
+Designed beginning in the autumn of 1992, the New Silver Spirit/New Silver Spur was the final revision of the Silver Spirit and Silver Spur, introduced late in 1995 as a 1996 model.

-A marketing decision had been made that the cars should not get a "series IV" designation because the number four is a homonym for death in some Far Eastern languages.
+A marketing decision was made that the cars should not get an official "series IV" designation because the number four is a homonym for death in some Far Eastern languages.

 Major changes included the introduction of a Garrett turbocharger on all models and the replacement of the previous Bosch engine management systems with one by Zytec.
 Also new were updated integrated front and rear bumpers and sixteen-inch wheels.
 As of 1997, the long wheelbase became standard, with limousine models offered in extra-long only.
 Inside, a wooden column running down the centre of the dashboard was added.